Preparing people to lead extraordinary lives

 Loyola life and learning

-Course work is integrated from multiple disciplines to give you an opportunity to explore and synthesize topics from a variety of viewpoints.
+Coursework is integrated from multiple disciplines to give you opportunities to explore and synthesize topics from a variety of viewpoints.
 Our distinguished faculty are leaders in their fields.
 They integrate research and practical experiences into the classroom.

 The Department of Student Diversity and Multicultural Affairs (SDMA)